JAGAN-JGUN/Blockchain-assisted-Clustered-Federated-Learning-to-securely-predict-Non-IID-data-like-heart-disease/README.md

 To solve this, the framework integrates:
 - **Agglomerative clustering** to group clients with similar data distributions
 - **Federated training within each cluster** (CFL)
-- **Blockchain smart contracts** to securely store model updates on an immutable ledger
+- **Blockchain smart contracts** to securely store model updates on an immutable ledger and communicate within nodes

 ---